 There’s nothing in this video that we’ve not technically talked about in the past, but we’ve not had a video with all these steps, all in the same place before.
-Just as we never saw this latest bug coming and the havoc that it would wreak, we also don’t know what sorts of issues could come up in the future where users like yourself will need to know how to go about getting your Chromebook back to a stabilized position.
-So, let’s cover what it looks like to get your device Powerwashed and reverted in every possible circumstance.
+Clearly, we never saw the latest update issues coming and the messiness that would ensue, and we also don’t know what sorts of issues could come up in the future.
+What we do know is users like yourself may want to know how to go about getting your Chromebook back to a stabilized position at some point, so let’s cover what it looks like to get your device Powerwashed and reverted in every possible circumstance.

 There are technically 4 ways you can achieve a Powerwash – a.k.a. factory reset.
 The first two are the simplest and recommended, but like we saw this week, they aren’t always possible.
 For the first method, simply go to your Chromebook settings, search ‘Powerwash’, select it and follow the prompts.
 It takes a max of a couple minutes and you’ll be back up and running in no time.

 The second method is equally simple.
 From the log-in screen (you need to be logged out for this one), simple hit CTRL+ALT+SHIFT+R and you’ll be met with the same Powerwash screen you’d get from the settings menu.
 Again, follow the prompts and you’ll be factory-fresh in just minutes.